Tryphena Sparks: Headteacher at Plymouth

 Late in 1871 Sparks completed her studies at Stockwell, passing out with a first class in the final examinations, and in fifth place (there had been 127 students two years earlier, the closest available date).
-She applied for the post of headteacher at the Plymouth Public Free School (Girls Department).
+She applied for the post of headmistress at the Plymouth Public Free School (Girls Department).
 At the interview, the chair of the school board noted that she was very young.
 Memorably, her riposte was: "Well, sir, that is a thing that time will cure."

 Plymouth was a substantial city (eighth largest in England in 1861, twelfth largest in 1881) and Sparks' brother commented that her school was "the second largest in the provinces."
 The highest daily attendance during her first month there, January 1872, was 160, while the comparable figure had risen to 409 by the time she left to have a family in 1877; she managed a staff of up to six.
 The salary for this role was substantial compared to what others from Sparks' background might expect to earn, being around £100 per year.
 The family correspondence shows a number of requests for loans and gifts over the time that she worked, but even so she was able to save some £400 over her time there, perhaps helped by the school's provision of accommodation.